templebay33/brimstone_reference/lore.md

 ### Sunken City of Pharrox
 Once a powerful kingdom of the ancient world, ruled by a dynasty of ruthless vampires, the island city of Pharrox Atlantea was destroyed, sinking to the cold depths of the sea.
 For millennia it was left undisturbed and forgotten to history; its ancient inhabitants dormant in a twilight slumber.
 Now, its shimmering gateways have been activated once again by those seeking its lost knowledge and treasures.
 But all they will find... are the Terrors of the Deep!

+### Valley of the Serpent Kings
+It is the Age of Exploration, and Spanish voyages set out across the vast oceans, making landfall on the sandy shores of the New World.
+But these jungle islands and rocky coasts hold more than new trade opportunities and rumored riches.
+The local people tell tales of a magical Dark Stone found in the volcanic mountains, and strange shimmering gateways that lead to another world.
+A world ruled by a ruthless civilization of cold blooded Serpentmen that have been raiding their villages since the black rock was discovered.
+Constructing stone forts to defend against these strange creatures, the Conquistadors sent word back to Spain for reinforcements.
+But they did not know the Darkness that had already begun to spread within.
+Initially at odds with the nearby Aztec Empire, who had already been at war with the Serpentmen for some time, it soon became clear that if humanity had any chance of survival, the Conquistadors and Aztecs would need to work together to hold back this Darkness from spreading out across the world.

 ## Characters

 ## Hero Classes